superlinked/VectorHub/docs/use_cases/knowledge_graph_embedding.md

 “… in Freebase, 93.8% of people have no place of birth and [78.5% have no nationality](https://aclanthology.org/P09-1113.pdf), [about 68% of people do not have any profession](https://dl.acm.org/doi/abs/10.1145/2566486.2568032), while, in Wikidata, [about 50% of artists have no date of birth](https://arxiv.org/abs/2207.00143), and only [0.4% of known buildings have information about height](https://dl.acm.org/doi/abs/10.1145/3485447.3511932).”

 These imperfections, whether minor or major, can pose significant difficulties if we rely solely on the graph for information.
+Knowledge Graph Embeddings can help.

-## What is Knowledge Graph Embedding?
+## Knowledge Graph Embeddings and how they work

-KGE algorithms take tangled complex webs of connections between entites and turn them into something AI systems can understand better: vectors (or embeddings).

-Once trained, the model can generalize and predict missing edges by calculating the likelihood between entities for potential connections.
+Trained KGE algorithms can generalize and predict missing edges by calculating the likelihood of connections between entities.

-### How KGE algorithms work?

-In general, KGE algorithms work by defining a similarity function in the embedding space.
-Then the model is learned by trying to make the similarities between embedding vectors match up similarities of corresponding nodes in the graph.
-This is achieved by defining a loss function that measures the discrepancy between embedding similarity and node similarity in the graph.
+KGE algorithms do this by taking tangled complex webs of connections between entities and turn them into something AI systems can understand: vectors.
+Embedding entities in a vector space allows KGE algorithms to define a loss function that measures the discrepancy between embedding similarity and node similarity in the graph.
 If the loss is minimal that means that similar nodes in the graph have similar embeddings.

+The KGE model is trained by trying to make the similarities between embedding vectors match up to similarities of corresponding nodes in the graph.

-KGE algorithms can differ in the choice of the similarity function and the definition of node similarity in the graph.
+KGE algorithms can differ in their choice of similarity function and their definition of node similarity in the graph.
 A simple approach is to consider nodes that are connected by an edge as similar.
-Then, the task of learning node embeddings can be defined as a classification task.
+Using this definition, we can define the learning of node embeddings as a classification task.
 Given the embeddings of two nodes and a relation, the task is to determine how likely it is that they are similar (connected).

 For our demo, we've opted for the DistMult KGE algorithm.
 It works by representing the likelihood of relationships between entities (the similarity function) as a bilinear function.
 Essentially, it assumes that the score of a given triple (comprising a head entity $h$, a relationship $r$, and a tail entity $t$) can be computed as $h^T \text{diag}(r) t$.